-Delhi Air Pollution: Priyanka Chopra Gets Trolled As Her Picture With A Mask Kick-starts A Meme Fest
+Delhi Air Pollution: Priyanka Chopra Gets Trolled As Her Picture With A Mask Kick-starts Meme Fest

-From the past few days, Delhi air pollution has become a burning topic of the nation!
-Many netizens, who reside in Delhi have shared the pictures of hazardous environment of Delhi, which has left everyone shocked.
+From the past few days, the air pollution in Delhi has become a burning topic of the nation!
+Many netizens, who reside in Delhi have shared the pictures of the hazardous environment of Delhi, which has left everyone shocked.
 Amid all the chaos, actress Priyanka Chopra shared a picture of herself sporting an air mask and ended up being trolled mercilessly.

 Priyanka had written, "Shoot days for #thewhitetiger.
 It's so hard to shoot here right now that I can't even imagine what it must be like to live here under these conditions.
 We r blessed with air purifiers and masks.
 Pray for the homeless.
 Be safe everyone. #airpollution #delhipollution😷 #weneedsolutions #righttobreathe."